 The ranges of numbers given below are based on the results of several studies that have used different treatment regimens or included slightly different groups of patients.

-With intensive treatment, around 90% of children with limited stage (stage I or II) lymphoblastic lymphoma can be cured.
+With intensive treatment, the long-term survival rate for children and teens with limited stage (stage I or II) lymphoblastic lymphoma is higher than 90%.

-The cure rate for more advanced (stage III or IV) lymphoblastic lymphomas is generally higher than 80%.
+The long-term survival rate for more advanced (stage III or IV) lymphoblastic lymphomas is generally higher than 80%.

-Treatment of limited stage (stage I and II) Burkitt lymphomas is usually very successful, with a cure rate of over 90%.
+Treatment of limited stage (stage I and II) Burkitt lymphomas is usually very successful, with a long-term survival rate of over 90%.

-The cure rate for children with more advanced (stage III or IV) Burkitt lymphoma ranges from about 80% to 90%.
+The long-term survival rate for children and teens with more advanced (stage III or IV) Burkitt lymphoma ranges from about 80% to 90%.

-The cure rate is over 90% for limited stage (stage I and II) diffuse large B-cell lymphomas and is slightly lower for anaplastic large cell lymphomas.
+The long-term survival rate is over 90% for limited stage (stage I and II) diffuse large B-cell lymphoma (DLBCL).